mahsaSH717/rp-extractor-ml/README.md

 ## project structure

-This project is consist of tow main parts:
+This project this project comprises tow main parts:

 1. Creating labeled dataset in Excel from original datasets